 The Microsoft .NET Framework Software Development Kit (SDK) provides many visual controls that you can use to build a Windows Forms application.
-You can add and configure controls at design time in Microsoft Visual Studio 2005 or in Microsoft Visual Studio .NET, or you can add and configure controls programmatically at run time.
+You can add and configure controls at design time in Microsoft Visual Studio .NET, in Microsoft Visual Studio 2005, or in Microsoft Visual Studio 2005.
+You can also add and configure controls programmatically at run time.

-- The Visual Studio 2005 or Visual Studio .NET environment
+- The Visual Studio .NET environment, the Visual Studio 2005 environment, or the Visual Studio 2008 environment

-- Start Visual Studio 2005 or Visual Studio .NET, and create a new Visual Basic Windows Application project named WinControls.
+- Start Visual Studio .NET or Visual Studio 2005 or a later version, and create a new Visual C# Windows Application project named WinControls.
 Form1 is added to the project by default.

 - Double-click Form1 to create and view the Form1_Load event procedure.